CardiffUniversityComputationalRobotics/tue-env/README.md

 Installation happens in the above order.
 First `install.yaml` is parsed and the instructions in it are executed.
 Then `install.bash` is executed.
 This must have commands/instructions that cannot be specified in the YAML file.
-Lastly, the `setup` file is sourced in the bash environment by `setup.bash` of irohms-env.
+Lastly, the `setup` file is sourced in the bash environment by `setup.bash` of cucr-env.

 Any target dependencies that can be specified in `install.yaml` as other targets or installable packages must be specified there.
-They should not be moved to `install.bash`as`irohms-env` has many controls in place to parse the YAML file.
+They should not be moved to `install.bash`as`cucr-env` has many controls in place to parse the YAML file.

 Some (parts of) targets are not used for testing, but do take a long time to install.
 Therefore it is prefferable to skip these (parts of) targets